target/goalert/docs/development-setup.md

 The Cypress UI should start automatically.

+More information about browser tests can be found [here](../web/src/cypress/README.md).

 ### Running Smoketests

 A suite of functional/behavioral tests are maintained for the backend code.
 These test various APIs and behaviors of the GoAlert server component.

 Run the full suite with `make smoketest`.

+More information about smoketests can be found [here](../smoketest/README.md).

 ### Running Unit Tests